 The Chesterfield Range, an extension of the Blackfoot Mountains, is located between the Blackfoot River basin to the northeast and the upper Portneuf River Valley to the southeast.
 To the south, the Chesterfield Range is separated from the Soda Springs Hills by Tenmile Pass.
 This minor escarpment is roughly 30 miles in length and is composed of a series of parallel ridges with no prominent peaks.

-From many distant vantage points this range can be easily identified by its long uniform height at around the 7000′ level.
-The mountain range is named for what is now the ghost town of Chesterfield in Portneuf (Gem) Valley; founded in 1881, deserted by 1940, and now repopulated by rural ranchettes.
+From many distant vantage points, this range can be easily identified by its long uniform height at around the 7000-foot level.
+The mountain range is named for what is now the ghost town of Chesterfield in Portneuf (Gem) Valley.
+Chesterfield was founded in 1881, deserted by 1940, and is now repopulated by rural ranchettes.